opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 **1. Add the "OpenProject integration" app and connect the instance** - in Nextcloud

-To activate your integration to OpenProject in Nextcloud, navigate to the built-in app store in the menu under your user name by clicking on _Your apps_.
-You can use the search field in the top right corner to look for the OpenProject integration app.
-Click the button **Download and enable**.
+To activate your integration to OpenProject in Nextcloud, navigate to the built-in app store.
+You find the app store in the menu that opens when you click your round user avatar in the top right corner.
+In the app store click on _Integrations_.
+There you will find the "OpenProject integration" app.
+You can also use the search field in the top right corner to look for the OpenProject integration app.
+Once you have found the app, click the button **Download and enable**.

 ![Nextcloud_app_store](Nextcloud_app_store.png)